Quantum geometric ferromagnetism by singular saddle point

-Recently, another route to ferromagnetism has been proposed by theory using quantum geometry~\cite{Kitamura2024}, inspired by the exploration of various phenomena due to quantum geometry in condensed matter physics~\cite{Resta2011,Rossi2021,Torma2022,Torma2023,Yu2024}.
+Recently, another route to ferromagnetism has been proposed by theory using quantum geometry~\cite{Kitamura2024}, inspired by the exploration of various phenomena due to quantum geometry in condensed matter physics~\cite{Resta2011,Cheng2013,Rossi2021,Torma2022,Torma2023,Yu2024}.
 In general, the spin susceptibility of noninteracting systems, $\chi_0(\bm q)$ with momentum $\bm q$, can be divided into the quantum geometric term and the energy-dispersion term.
 The quantum geometric term near $\bm q= 0$ arises from the quantum metric that represents the distance between two adjacent Bloch states~\cite{Kitamura2024}.
 In Ref.~\onlinecite{Kitamura2024}, it has been shown that the quantum metric generally favors ferromagnetic correlation by suppressing antiferromagnetic correlation, as schematically illustrated in Fig.~\ref{fig:schematic}.
 Therefore, in systems with significant quantum geometry, ferromagnetism can be triggered by the Coulomb interaction, and we call it the \textit{quantum geometric ferromagnetism} (QGFM).

-Recent studies have also revealed the relationship between quantum geometry and various classes of magnetism~\cite{Herzog2022,Yu2024,Heinsdorf2024,Wu2020,Kang2024} and unconventional superconductivity~\cite{Kitamura2022,Jiang2023,Chen2023,Kitamura2023,Sun2024,Dunbrack2025,Shavit2024,Jahin2025}.
-Thus, the interplay of quantum geometry and electron correlation is now expected to be a new paradigm of quantum many-body physics.
+Recent studies have also revealed the relationship between quantum geometry and various classes of magnetism~\cite{Herzog2022,Yu2024,Heinsdorf2024,Wu2020,Kang2024,Zhang2025} and unconventional superconductivity~\cite{Kitamura2022,Jiang2023,Chen2023,Kitamura2023,Sun2024,Dunbrack2025,Shavit2024,Jahin2025}. {After the proposal of QGFM~\cite{Kitamura2024}, the quantum geometric origin of magnetism in a perfect flat band has also been studied and clarified~\cite{Kang2024,Zhang2025}.} Thus, the interplay of quantum geometry and electron correlation is now expected to be a new paradigm of quantum many-body physics.

 In this Letter, we establish a theoretical framework for a prototypical class of QGFM and provide a guideline for searching the platform of 2D ferromagnetism.
 A key mechanism relies on the \textit{singular saddle point}, where the band touching occurs at the saddle point.
 When the singular saddle point exists at the Fermi energy, both the DOS and quantum geometry diverge, leading to the emergence of QGFM.
 The singular saddle point ubiquitously emerges at the high-symmetry point with $C_4$ symmetry in the 2D multi-band models.
 We show that the 2D $t_{2g}$-orbital model is an example of QGFM originating from the singular saddle point.
 Analyzing this model, we show a close relation between exactly proven flat-band ferromagnetism and QGFM, providing a link between exact theories and real materials.